Das-Kollektiv/tdme2/README-MiniScript.md

 - supports operators by operator to method mapping by a preprocessor run
 - supports loops and conditions
 - supports programming with classes style programming
-  - for built-in datatypes: null, boolean, integer, float, string, vector2, vector3, vector4, quaternion, matrix3x3, matrix4x4, transform, array, map and set
+  - for built-in datatypes: string, vector2, vector3, vector4, quaternion, matrix3x3, matrix4x4, transform, array, map and set
   - for script classes/objects
   - for custom data types
 - supports event like programming